crusher-dev/documentation/docs/reference/api/influxdb.md

 ### Overview

-By default, QuestDB listens for `multicast` line protocol packets over UDP on `232.1.2.3:9009`.
-If you are running QuestDB with Docker, you will need to publish the port `9009` using `-p 9009:9009` and publish multicast packets with TTL of at least 2.
-This port can be customized, and you can also configure QuestDB to listen for `unicast`.
+By default, Crusher listens for `multicast` line protocol packets over UDP on `232.1.2.3:9009`.
+If you are running Crusher with Docker, you will need to publish the port `9009` using `-p 9009:9009` and publish multicast packets with TTL of at least 2.
+This port can be customized, and you can also configure Crusher to listen for `unicast`.

 ### Commit strategy